top of page

 When you commend someone, you acknowledge and recognize their efforts, achievements, qualities, or actions as deserving of positive feedback or recognition.
 It involves offering a favorable opinion or recommendation, often with the intention of highlighting their merits, virtues, or accomplishments.
 Commending can be done verbally, through spoken or written words, or even through gestures and actions that demonstrate appreciation and approval.
 It is a way of expressing respect, gratitude, or admiration towards someone's work, behavior, or contributions.
 By commending individuals or entities, you contribute to their sense of worth and encourage continued excellence or positive behavior.

-Example sentences of commend
+Example sentences containing commend

 1. We commend your dedication to the community service.